 ✓ Our trips are fully risk-assessed

-Head to the Southbank Centre and play a games-based learning activity called the Prisoner’s Dilemma, designed to increase your understanding of political theory.
-Stroll through the South Bank, London’s vibrant cultural district peppered with historical sites, vendors, and the occasional street performer.
-In the evening, enjoy a welcome dinner of traditional British food such as fish & chips.
+Play a games-based learning activity at the Southbank Centre.
+It’s called the Prisoner’s Dilemma and is designed to increase your understanding of political theory.
+Then, head outside and stroll down the South Bank, London’s vibrant cultural district peppered with historical sites, vendors and street performers.

 Head to the Palace of Westminster and learn all about the House of Commons and the House of Lords, where the British Parliament sits.
 Depending on availability, there might even be a chance to watch a debate in which MPs discuss current issues.

-Next, take a tour of The Supreme Court, where what is legal is contested and where issues relevant to wider society get decided on.
-You may have a chance to see an appeal first-hand, dependent on the court schedule and seating availability.
+Next, take a tour of the Supreme Court, where what is legal is contested and where issues relevant to wider society get decided on.
+You might get to see an appeal, dependent on the court schedule and seating availability.

-Make your way to Hyde Park where you can take in the beautiful gardens.
+Make your way to Hyde Park and admire the lush gardens.
 Try and deliver a speech at Speaker’s Corner to persuade others on an issue of your choice.

-Hop on your transfer as you make your way to Cambridge (2hrs by coach).
-Led by a former Cambridge student, take a walking tour of the city and its many colleges and then go punting (Cambridge slang for rowing) on the River Cam.
-Enjoy fantastic views of the College “Backs” and Cambridge’s bridges as you meander through the city.
+Hop on your transfer as you make your way to Cambridge (2 hours by coach).
+Led by a former Cambridge student, take a walking tour of the city and its many colleges.
+Then it’s a must-do in Cambridge: go punting (Cambridge slang for rowing) on the River Cam.
+Enjoy fantastic views of the college “backs” and Cambridge’s bridges as you meander through the city.

 Visit a London school, specifically matched to meet your educational interests.
 Typically, students will take a school tour, join some lessons, play sports and engage in a political debate with the local students.

 Hear from a social enterprise or start-up on challenging the status quo through business.
-The speaker will talk about setting up a start-up with a conscience, the challenges and the aims of the organisation.
-Students will have an opportunity to engage in a Q&A after the talk.
-Then, engage in a curated workshop about learning to challenge the status quo.
+The speaker will talk about setting up a start-up with a conscience, as well as the challenges and aims of their organisation.
+Have some questions prepped for the Q&A session and get involved in the curated workshop.

-Pay a visit to London’s own Queen Elizabeth Olympic Park, a sporting complex built for the 2012 Olympics.
-Follow an Olympian’s footsteps as you play sports at the Copper Box Arena gym or go swimming in the Olympic swimming pool.
+Squeeze in a visit to London’s Queen Elizabeth Olympic Park on your final morning.
+It’s a sporting complex that was built for the 2012 Olympics.
+Feel like an Olympian as you play sports at the Copper Box Arena gym or go swimming in the Olympic swimming pool.